Dylan Carlson Player Props: Cardinals vs. Yankees

-Dylan Carlson -- with a slugging percentage of .455 in his past 10 games, including two home runs -- will be in action for the St. Louis Cardinals against the New York Yankees, with Luis Severino on the hill, on June 30 at 8:15 PM ET.
+On Saturday, Dylan Carlson (.455 slugging percentage in past 10 games, including two home runs) and the St. Louis Cardinals face the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 2:15 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Astros.
+In his previous game he had a one-hit showing (1-for-4) against the Astros.

 Dylan Carlson Game Info & Props vs. the Yankees